vishek-patel/Style-elevator/user_guide.md

 1. Run the script `css_inline_style_remover.py`.
 2. Select the file type (HTML).
-3. Enter the directory path (`website`) containing your HTML files.
+3. Enter the directory path (`home/vishek/web`) containing your HTML files.
-4. Specify the output CSS directory (e.g., `website/css`).
+4. Specify the output CSS directory (e.g., `home/vishek/web/css`).
 5. Optionally, provide a separator for the global CSS file.
-6. Review the processed files and the generated global CSS file in the `website/css` directory.
+6. Review the processed files and the generated global CSS file in the `home/vishek/web/css` directory.

 ## Contribution